holographicSol/satcom/README.md

 not only time, but time and or other GPS data?
 Start again?
 No thank you.
 This is a programmable system that intends to utilize each and every element of an NMEA sentence including INS data, that can be used for an infinite number of projects weather standalone (with a relay hat responding to zeros and ones) or as a hardware module (sending zeros and ones over serial).
+So that we can just tell this system what we need and it delivers.